 Here are the best practices a business and its employees should stick to have a successful operational security program.

 - Implement precise change management processes that your employees should follow when network changes are performed.
 All changes should be logged and controlled so they can be monitored and audited.

 - Restrict access to network devices using AAA authentication.
 In the military and other government entities, a "need-to-know" basis is often used as a rule of thumb regarding access and sharing of information.

 - Give your employees the minimum access necessary to perform their jobs.
 Practice the principle of least privilege.

-- Incident response and disaster recovery planning are always crucial components of a sound security posture.
-Even when operational security measures are robust, you must have a plan to identify risks, respond to them, and mitigate potential damages.
+- Incident response and disaster recovery planning are always crucial components of a good security posture.
+Even when operational security measures are robust, you must plan to identify risks, respond to them, and mitigate potential damages.

 The main purpose of risk management is to have the ability to identify threats and vulnerabilities before they turn into actual problems.
-This is best achieved by looking at the company's operations from a third-party perspective (that has malicious intent).
+This is best achieved by looking at the company's operations from a third-party perspective (malicious intent).

 Do you value your privacy online?

 Use VPN Surf and surf safely and securely in the open waters of the internet.